Safety with AE Activities

 * Sharp instruments such as snap knives, scissors, etc. Caution cadets/students to use properly and never to point at another person.
 Also put numbers on cutting utensils and account for each one before dismissing the group.

 * Adhesives (including Super Glue or other fast bond adhesives) can be harmful to eyes, nose and skin.
 Follow safety precautions and first aid measures on label as well as always use safety goggles or glasses for protection of eyes.
 Avoid Super Glue, if at all possible. but when used, have adult supervision.
 Use glue guns as intended and as described on the glue gun directions.
-Please see these additional safety guidelines regarding hot glue guns.
+Please see these additional safety guidelines regarding hot glue guns and superglue.

 * Spray paints should be used in well-ventilated areas or outside and cadets/students should be shown how to use properly.